Going Commando Feels Amazing...Until It Doesn't

 So, should dudes ditch their underwear too?
 Or is there a valid reason to add an extra layer between your balls and the world?

-A recent survey from Tommy John found that comfort is the #1 reason to opt out of underwear.
-17% of people reported freeballing feel more comfortable.
+A recent survey found that comfort is the #1 reason to opt out of underwear.
+17% of people reported freeballing feels more comfortable.
 It makes perfect sense: no underwear means no restriction, which can be magical if you’re stuck in an office all day.

 A warm, wet crotch is a breeding ground for nasty bacteria and fungal infections like crotch rot or tinea cruris, AKA jock itch.
 This is basically like athlete’s foot on your nuts caused by excessive sweating and chafing in an enclosed area.